123andy/redcap-plugin-last-modified/README.md

 # redcap-plugin-last-modified
 An API-like plugin that returns record modification timestamps and details.

-/**
-*	This script tries to output a list of last modified dates for records in a project
+This script tries to output a list of last modified dates for records in a project.
+This is used by a cron task to keep data in a large redcap project in sync with an outside system.
+Rather than re-pushing the entire dataset every interval, only those records that have been modified are pushed to the external system.

-*	Requires:
+Requires:
 *	token = API TOKEN
-*	Optional:
+Optional:
 *	record = a single record id, or an array of record ids to filter by
 *	format = csv or json (default) to control the output format
 *	delta = restrict to records last modified in past h:m:s
 *	since = log timestamp to begin search on (yyyymmddhhmmss).
 If specified, only times >= this will be used.
-*	Output contains:
+Output contains:
 *	pk (primary key or record_id)
 *	event (UPDATE/INSERT/DELETE)
 *	ts (timestamp in format YmdHis)

-*
-*	Andrew Martin - Stanford University - Use at your own peril!
+Andrew Martin - Stanford University - Use at your own peril!
-*
-**/

 # Example Call
 token: ABC123123CBA